 “What we are aspiring to do [with] ClimaCell is to take this tech that enables the biggest and most sophisticated farms on Earth, and [use it to] equip smallholder farmers with the same knowledge and understanding and recommendations,” he tells AFN.

-SupPlant aims to do this with ClimaCell’s help by leaning on the latter’s highly granular, down-to-the-meter and down-to-the-minute weather forecasting capabilities – reducing the need for expensive and impractical sensors and other IoT devices.
+SupPlant aims to do this with the help of Boston-based ClimaCell, by leaning on the latter’s highly granular, down-to-the-meter and down-to-the-minute weather forecasting capabilities – reducing the need for expensive and impractical sensors and other IoT devices.

 Instead, the two partners will adopt what Lahad calls a ‘hub and spoke’ approach in smallholder farming communities.
 Initially, they’ll be focusing on India and China, which are home to almost 300 million smallholders out of an estimated half-a-billion worldwide.